Essential Guide to Ecommerce Email Marketing that You Should Know

 Types of Email Marketing Campaigns for Ecommerce

-• special promotions for a particular audience segment (e.g. most loyal customers)
+• Special promotions for specific customer groups (like your most loyal customers)

-Tip: Promotional emails are usually sent by hand, as a newsletter or broadcast.
+Tip: Promotional emails are usually sent manually as newsletters or broadcast messages.

-Tip: Transactional emails can be sent directly from your e-commerce platform or through an email automation platform, like GetResponse.
-The latter often gives you more design capabilities but can often require technical setup using API or SMTP.
-Luckily, in GetResponse, we've added a new feature called Fast Transactional Emails that lets you set up essential transactional emails without any coding!
+Tip: Transactional emails can be sent directly from your e-commerce platform or through an email automation service like GetResponse.
+Using an automation platform often gives you more design options, but it may require some technical setup.
+However, with GetResponse's new Fast Transactional Emails feature, you can set these up easily without coding!

 Click here to learn more about GetResponse quick transactional emails!